Advertiser Disclosure

 The Guaranteed Income Supplement (GIS) is a non-taxable monthly payment for Ontario residents who are 65 or older, recipients of the Old Age Security (OAS) pension and have an annual income below the maximum annual threshold.

-You may need to apply for the GIS in writing if you are an OAS recipient.
-The GIS payment amounts you will receive are based on your age, income and how long you have lived in Canada.
+The GIS payment amounts you will receive are based on your age, income and other criteria, such as whether you are single, divorced, or widowed.
 You will start receiving your payment after you turn 65.

 How to Apply for Senior Benefits in Ontario